Middle East latest: US won't halt any weapons to Israel over Gaza humanitarian aid situation

 The Israeli military did not immediately comment on the attack, and the target remains unclear.
 The village of Joun is home to Greek Catholic, Shiite Muslim and Maronite Christian communities.
 It lies 13 kilometers (8 miles) northeast of the port city of Sidon and nearly two kilometers (1.2 miles) north of the Awali River, meaning the village was outside areas where Israel had previously issued evacuation warnings.

-The Health Ministry said Tuesday that 44 people were killed and 88 wounded the previous day, bringing the total casualties in the 13-month conflict between Hezbollah and Israel to 3,287 dead and 14,222 injured.
+Israeli strikes killed least 33 people across Lebanon on Tuesday, the Health Ministry said.
+It announced 44 people had been killed and 88 wounded the previous day, bringing the total casualties in the 13-month conflict between Hezbollah and Israel to more than 3,290 dead and 14,200 injured.

-One-quarter of them are women and children, the Health Ministry said, listing 2,346 men, 644 women and 203 children killed.
+One-quarter of them are women and children, the Health Ministry said, listing at least 2,346 men, 644 women and 203 children killed.

 US won't limit weapons to Israel, saying there's been progress on flow of aid to Gaza